 Monaco became a member of the United Nations in 1993.
 Monaco and the United States belong to a number of the same international organizations, including the United Nations and Organization for Security and Cooperation in Europe.
 Monaco also is an observer to the Organization of American States.

-The U.S. Ambassador to Monaco is Charles H. Rivkin, resident in France; other principal embassy officials are listed in the Department's Key Officers List.
+The position of U.S. Ambassador to Monaco is currently vacant; other principal embassy officials are listed in the Department's Key Officers List.
 Day-to-day diplomatic relations are handled by the Consul General in Marseille.

 Monaco maintains an embassy in the United States at 3400 International Drive, NW, Suite 2K - 100, Washington DC 20008; tel.
 (202) 234-1530.

 More information about Monaco is available from the Department of State and other sources, some of which are listed here:

 Department of State Monaco Page

 U.S. Diplomatic Mission to Monaco

 History of U.S. Relations With Monaco